lamprin/lamprin.github.io/README.md

+## lampr.in

+Machine Intelligence.

+Making us solve simple yet complex problems.

-## Usage
+## About

+lamprin is an artificail intelligence company.
+We aim at solving simple yet complex problems using machine intelligence.
+We are taking the most simplest problem from our everyday life which we do routinely without realising that we can ask a machine to bother about it while we focus on something more important.

+To know more about the solutions we provide, please visit: [https://lampr.in](https://lampr.in).

 ### Basic Usage

-After downloading, simply edit the HTML and CSS files included with the template in your favorite text editor to make changes.
+After you clone the project, simply edit the HTML and CSS files included with the template to make changes.
 These are the only files you need to worry about, you can ignore everything else!
 To preview the changes you make to the code, you can open the `index.html` file in your web browser.

 ### Advanced Usage